kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/assign_to_paren-wrapped_keyword_in_generator_param_default/continue.md

 ✖ Identifier expected - start: 17, end: 25
 ✖ Expression expected - start: 17, end: 25
-✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 17, end: 25 ✖ Expression expected - start: 25, end: 26
+✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 17, end: 25 ✖ Identifier expected - start: 25, end: 26
 ✖ Declaration or statement expected - start: 26, end: 28
 ✖ Expected a `;` - start: 30, end: 31